 I’ve tried all sorts of shampoos for curly hair and found none worked any better than ones for normal hair.
 I vary the brands of shampoo I use (usually what’s on offer), but always choose one suitable for dry/damaged hair to hydrate my curls and smooth out frizz.

 As with the shampoo, I buy one that is on offer but always for dry/damaged hair.
 I try to use a deep conditioner once a week, I love Tropic skincare hair feast.
 This highly effective and versatile product can be used as either a daily treatment or an intensive conditioning mask when left on for at least 10 minutes.

-Drying If you use a hair dryer, tip your head upside and use a diffuser on your dryer.
+Drying If you use a hairdryer, tip your head upside and use a diffuser on your dryer.
 Drying will damage your hair, use a protective heat spray or serum before drying.
-I wrap a towel round my hair whilst I get dressed, then allow my hair to dry naturally.
+I wrap a towel around my hair whilst I get dressed, then allow my hair to dry naturally.

 Curl cream Over the years, I have tried a lot of mousses, creams and sprays.
 One that I find can’t be beaten for my hair is Trevor Sorbie curls and waves firm hold curl cream.
 I use it when I know I want my hair down all day or night, it holds my curls without making them stiff or crunchy.
 My hair feels natural to touch and it eliminates frizz.
 Whilst, I was looking for the link to put in here, I have seen that it has been changed to tame and define firm hold curl cream so I really hope the product itself hasn’t changed!
 It is also worth looking in Boots for offers on Trevor Sorbie as they regularly do 3 for 2 which is when I stock up.

-What products do you find work for your hair?x
+What products do you find work for your hair?